Satshabad/Songkick-Artist-Tracker/README.md

     $ python AutoTracker.py -u <username> -p <password> -d <directory-holding-artists> -o <myresults.txt>

-If you use the binary file this can all be done like this:

-    $ ./AutoTracker.run [options]

 Simple as that

 ## Dependencies

-(if you clone, or download)

 To run this program you will need these external libraries